TomasBoda/abm-sheets-web/docs/tech-docs.md

 4. install dependencies `npm install`
 5. run the project `npm run dev`

-In order for the application to work properly, a Supabase instance must be connected to the web application.
-The instance can be created either locally or remotely.
-In either case, create an `.env` file in the project's root with the following structure:
+In order for the application to work properly, a [Supabase](https://supabase.com) instance must be connected to the web application.
+You can either create a local or a remote instance.
+In either case, you need to create the `.env` file in the project's root with the following structure:

 ```env
 NEXT_PUBLIC_SUPABASE_URL=...